jessevarnado/GAS-Attendant/README.md

 Copy the contents of the compiled javascript file into a new file in your project.

 Replace the top level Google App Script service objects with their Attendant equivalent.
-Then use the services as you normally would, except now you can take advantage of extras that the service attendants provide.
+Then use the services as you normally would, except now you can take advantage of the extras that the service attendants provide.

 ```
 SpreadsheetApp.getActiveSpreadsheet()